 Whole School Approach

 We recognise that English contributes to most other areas of the school curriculum.
 The skills pupils learn are developed in and applied to every subject.
-We encourage the use of good standard English throughout the school.
+We encourage the use of good standard throughout the school.
 Teachers understand that modelling correct grammar, spelling and handwriting is important in helping to raise standards.

 Phonics and Spelling